josh-works/coronavirus_japan_patio11/README.md

 >
 > Can you crowdsource an organized document of that, to help folks get to speed?

 I'm starting this as a _possible_ starting point for that collaboration, but I have no expectation that this be the "finished product".
-I write a lot of software, and when someone says "organized document" and "crowdsourced" I thinkg github.
+I write a lot of software, and when someone says "organized document" and "crowdsourced" I think "Github!".

 I could see this immediately becomeing a mess of PRs with merge conflicts if many folks get involved, so I'd rather work on this in close collaboration with at max two or three others, who will have merge access to the doc, and don't need me to deal with PRs.
-If interested, could you send me an email? my email address is easy to find.
+If you're interested, could you send me an email? my email address is easy to find.
+I'll make you a collaborator on the repo.
+Or Google doc.